 By Brandon Lipps

-Deputy Under Secretary for USDA’s Food, Nutrition, and Consumer Services
+Deputy Under Secretary, Food, Nutrition and Consumer Services

 When the USDA Food and Nutrition Service released new school meal flexibilities in November 2017, Kristin Hilleman, a Food & Nutrition Services Director in southern California, breathed a big sigh of relief.